rstar2/aws_playground/lambda-typescript-puppeteer/README.md

-# Serverless Nodejs Rest API with TypeScript And MongoDB Atlas
+# Serverless Nodejs Rest API with TypeScript And Chrome  and Puppeteer support

-This is simple REST API example for AWS Lambda By Serverless framework with TypeScript and MongoDB Atlas.
+...

 ## Use Cases

-* REST API with typescript
-* MongoDB Atlas data storage
-* Multi-environment management under Serverless
-* Mocha unit tests and lambda-tester interface test
-* AWS lambda function log view

 ## Invoke the function locally